-- wild rice blend of riceberry rice, wild rice, chusei calrose rice, long grain brown rice and kow mun red rice (you may use any rice you prefer)
+- Wild rice blend of riceberry rice, wild rice, chusei calrose rice, long grain brown rice and kow mun red rice.
+Of course, you may use any rice you like.

 First, quickly scrub your potato, slice in half lengthwise and toss it in the oven while you prepare the rest.